-SCUBAZOO / SCIENCE PHOTO LIBRARY SCUBAZOO / SCIENCE PHOTO LIBRARY
+THOMAS MARENT / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY THOMAS MARENT / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY

-Rafflesia flower (Rafflesia tengku-adlinii).
-This genus of parasitic plant has the largest single flower of any plant in the world, with flowers ranging from 20 centimetres in diameter in to 100 centimetres in diameter, depending on the species.
-It parasitises Tetrastigma sp. vines and is entirely dependent on its host for nutrition.
-It flowers for a short period only, around five days, during which a strong smell reminiscent of rotting meat is emitted from the flower.
+Rafflesia flower (Rafflesia tuan-mudae).
+Rafflesia are parasitic plants, and have the largest single flower of any plant in the world.
+The flowers can reach a diameter of almost a metre.
+The plants flower for a short period only, around five days, during which a strong smell reminiscent of rotting meat is emitted from the flower.
 This serves to attract pollinating flies.
-It occurs in southern Thailand, Indonesia, Malaysia and the Philippines.
-Photographed in Maliau Basin, Sabah, Malaysia, Borneo, Malaysia.
+This species grows on the Tetrastigma vine.
+Photographed in May, in Gunung Gading National Park, Sarawak, Malaysian Borneo.

 Model release not available.
 Property release not required.